From protocol logic to defensible, review-ready decision models — locked and verified at every stage.

 Result

-Approval gate
+Approval gate (Stage 1)

-“Convert architecture into solid mathematics.”
+“Convert the locked architecture into formal, implementation-ready mathematics.”

 Deliverables